beaker-project/beaker/documentation/alternative-harnesses/index.rst

    Stores a log file.

+   Log files may not be stored against a recipe or task after it has finished.

    :status 204: The log file was updated.
+   :status 409: The recipe or task is already finished.

    Use the :mailheader:`Content-Range` header to upload part of a file.